 Advice and support: Community Led Development Advisor

-The Council also provides support to anyone thinking of setting up a Community Land Trusts with a grant of up to £5,000 to help with early group stage costs, such as the fee for legal incorporation.
+The Council also provide support to anyone thinking of setting up a Community-led Development Group with grants of up to £5,000 available to help with early group stage costs, such as the fee for legal incorporation.
+If you are an early-stage group, interested in this grant then please read the ECDC Community-led Development Set-up Grant Eligibility (PDF) information and Community-led Development Set-up Grant Application Form (PDF).

-If you are interested in applying for any of the above, contact the Community Led Development Advisor for more information.
+If you are interested in applying for any of the above please contact the Community Led Development Advisor for more information.

 More information about Community Land Trusts